What is the difference between forged and machined parts?

 Superior Strength and Durability

-Better Material Utilization
+Better Material Utilisation

 Enhanced Grain Flow and Structural Integrity